-Lynn Hershman is a recipient of a Siggraph Lifetime Achievement Award, Prix Ars Electronica Golden Nica, and a John Simon Guggenheim Memorial Foundation Fellowship.
-In 2017 she received a USA Artist Fellowship, the San Francisco Film Society’s “Persistence of Vision” Award and will receive the College Art Association’s Lifetime Achievement Award.
+Lynn Hershman is a recipient of the Siggraph Lifetime Achievement Award (2009), Prix Ars Electronica Award of Distinction (2020) and Golden Nica (1999), and the John Simon Guggenheim Memorial Foundation Fellowship (2009).
+In 2017 she received a USA Artist Fellowship, the San Francisco Film Society’s “Persistence of Vision” Award, and the College Art Association’s Lifetime Achievement Award.

 Her five feature films – Strange Culture, Teknolust, Conceiving Ada, !Women Art Revolution: A Secret History, and Tania Libre are all in worldwide distribution and have screened at the Sundance Film Festival, Toronto Film Festival and The Berlin International Film Festival, among others.
 She was awarded the Alfred P. Sloan Foundation Prize for writing and directing Teknolust. !Women Art Revolution received the Grand Prize Festival of Films on Art.